 There aren't many options for hostels in Cieszyn, Poland, but as it's not a big tourist destination, you can often find a hostel bed at short notice, and Cieszyn, Poland hostel staff can tell you the best bakeries and pierogi bars in town.

-Written by local enthusiast for Cieszyn hostels
+Written by Travel Expert Cieszyn

 Melinda Brasher